sebnitu/vrembem/docs/_packages/popover.md

 // => Object { state: "hide", trigger: HTMLElement, target: HTMLElement, popper: {…}, ... }
 ```

-### `popover.unregister(popover)`
+### `popover.deregister(popover)`

-Unregisters the popover from the collection.
+Deregister the popover from the collection.
 This hides the popover if it's active, cleans up the popper instance, removes event listeners and then removes the entry from the collection.

 **Parameters**

-- `popover [Object]` The popover instance in the collection to unregister.
+- `popover [Object]` The popover instance in the collection to deregister.

 **Returns**